 Other possible claims

-In the real world, facts that give rise to one sort of IP claim often support claims in other areas too.
+In the real world, facts that give rise to one sort of intellectual claim often support claims in other areas too.
 This is especially true in the world of design protection.
 In addition to a registered design infringement, you might be able to claim for infringement of a design right (the copyright-like automatic right given in the UK to certain creators of original designs), or continuing unregistered design right (derived from an earlier, pre-Brexit unregistered Community design) or supplementary unregistered design right (the successor to unregistered Community design protection following Brexit).
 And in some, albeit rather unusual, cases there may be copyright protection to consider too.
 As you can imagine, finding your way through the nuances of UK design law definitely requires the services of an experienced registered design lawyer.

 In a registered design infringement action, the usual remedies that are available in an IP case may be awarded.